-It might seem bizarre on first glance to conceptualize that billions of tiny organisms living inside your digestive tract could influence the itching sensation of an eczema patch on your leg or the redness and oozing of an eruption on your cheek.
+It might seem bizarre at first glance to conceptualize that billions of tiny organisms living inside your digestive tract could influence the itching sensation of an eczema patch on your leg or the redness and oozing of an eruption on your cheek.

-After reading this article you will understand the complex relationship between gut health, microorganisms (the probiotics) and eczema.
+After reading this article you will understand the complex relationship between gut health, microorganisms (the probiotics), and eczema.

 You will also be able to select foods and supplements to consume probiotics in the correct forms and amounts.

-Initially these benefits were attributed to the passage of immune cells called antibodies but research has shown that breastfeeding moms taking probiotics created an even greater eczema protective benefit in their children.
+Initially, these benefits were attributed to the passage of immune cells called antibodies but research has shown that breastfeeding moms taking probiotics created an even greater eczema protective benefit in their children.

-Fortunately for eczema sufferers the benefits of probiotics can be achieved long after infancy.
+Fortunately for eczema sufferers, the benefits of probiotics can be achieved long after infancy.

 What Are Probiotics?